RS-Priyanshu/first-repo/README.md

 This is my first repository<br>
 made by me(raj)
 <br>
-i have added a branch the branch name is feature 1
+i have added a branch the branch name is fig